 All human beings have strivings towards connection, understanding and growth.
 We are shaped by a deep desire to be known, seen and recognised as we strive to come into contact with parts of ourselves that are frozen, stuck or suffering.
 The more our strivings are thwarted by deprivation, neglect, trauma or loss, the more profound and painful our longings can become.
 We all have a fundamental need to grow, to heal and become our best “selves”.
 The result can be a sense of vitality and renewed energy.

 Schema Therapy recognises all aspects of neurophysiology in its approach.
 Neuroscience teaches us that we each have an inbuilt capacity for growth and healing (Siegel, Daniel J., 2011.
 “Mindsight: Transform Your Brain with the New Science of Kindness”).
 A positive, responsive and safe relationship produces chemicals and hormones, which enhance the regulation of emotions, stress and neural firing.
 The ability of the brain to change itself, coupled with the power of a safe therapeutic relationship, promises fulfillment.
 They change feelings of depression, anxiety, loneliness or general unhappiness and link us to a path towards greater peace.

+Many clients who begin schema therapy have sometimes spent years in other types of therapies, gaining valuable insight, but often frustrated by their lack of progress.
 Schema therapy is especially helpful in treating chronic depression and anxiety and relationship difficulties.
 It helps to prevent relapse among substance abusers.
 Schema therapy enables changes in clients who feel hopeless about their self-destructive patterns, because these problematic behaviours may seem so entrenched that they appear to be part of their very identity.